 Entry PWROK deasserted

 Condition

 Transmitter TXGNDTRM before PWROK asserted if device supports hotplug

 Requirements TXL0 when PWROK asserted

-Logical 1 on CAD[15:0] and logical 0 on CTL[0] and CLK
+• Logical 1 on CAD[15:0] and logical 0 on CTL[0] and CLK

 • If unganging is supported, logical 0 on CTL[1]

-• Else, logical 1 on CTL[1]
+Else, logical 1 on CTL[1]

-• CTL[1:0] must be valid within 100us of PWROK assertion
+• CTL[1:0] must be valid within 100us of PWROK assertion and stable until

+RESET# deasserts

 Receiver RXDCDETECT when PWROK asserted

 Requirements

 Exit When PWROK asserted:

 Condition PHY Compensation logic begins initialization

-• Wait at least 300 us
+Wait at least 300 us

-• Execute DC Detect Phase 1
+• If hotplug or AC supported, execute DC Detect Phase 1

 Transmitter drives CLK, ramping to 200MHz

-• When RESET# deasserted:
+When RESET# deasserted:

-• Execute DC Detect Phase 2
+Execute DC Detect Phase 2

-Error If PLL/DLL fails to spin up, the link is not connected properly, or there is a fault
+Error If DLL fails to spin up, the link is not connected properly, or there is a fault in

-Conditions in receiver or transmitter logic, the link could fail to exit Cold Reset.
-If the
+Conditions receiver or transmitter logic, the link could fail to exit Cold Reset .
+If the system

-system can boot without this link, software should timeout and put the link in
+can boot without this link, software should timeout and put the link in PHY OFF

-PHY OFF by setting Link Control[TXOff].
+by setting Link Control[TXOff].

-- PWROK assertion skew must be less than 200us in DC-coupled links. - DC Detect Phase 1 must complete and CLK must be at 200MHz before RESET# deasserts on either side of the link.
-This implies that devices must complete DC Detect Phase 1 within 1ms of PWROK deassertion. - If receiver calibration is required at cold reset, it should be done during DC Detect Phase 1, when protocol ensures that the CAD and CTL inputs will be stable if the PWROK skew requirement is met. - Unganged links train each sublink independently. - When a 16-bit Gen3 device is attached to a Gen1 device, RXCTL[1] should be tied to logical 1 to force the link into ganged mode. - CTL[3] and CTL[2] operate similarly for unganging of 32-bit links.
+• PWROK assertion skew must be less than 200us in DC-coupled links for this sequence to function.

+- DC Detect Phase 1 must complete and CLK must be at 200MHz before RESET# deasserts on either side of the link.
+This implies that devices must complete DC Detect Phase 1 within 1ms of PWROK assertion. - If receiver calibration is required at cold reset, it should be done during DC Detect Phase 1, when protocol ensures that the CAD and CTL inputs will be are stable if the PWROK skew requirement is met. - Unganged links train each sublink independently. - When a 16-bit Gen3 device is attached to a Gen1 device, RXCTL[1] should be tied to logical 1 to force the link into ganged mode. - CTL[3] and CTL[2] operate similarly for unganging of 32-bit links.

-12.3.5.1 DC Detect Phase 1
+12.3.4.1 DC Detect Phase 1

-- If unganging is supported, receiver samples CTL[1] - If not Differentially Driven (CTL_L low and CTL_H low) - § Wait until 700us after PWROK assertion - § Sublink 1 sets LinkTrain[AC] and goes to AC Detect - Receiver samples CTL[0] - If not Differentially Driven: - § Wait until 700us after PWROK assertion - § Sublink 0 sets LinkTrain[AC] and goes to AC Detect - § If unganging not supported, sublink 1 goes to Inactive
+- If unganging is supported, receiver samples CTL[1] - o If not Differentially Driven (CTL_L low and CTL_H low) - § Wait until 700us after PWROK assertion - § If AC is supported, sublink 1 sets LinkTrain[AC] and goes to AC Detect - § Else sublink 1: - Sets Link Control[LinkFail], [EOC], and [TXOff] - Goes to PHY OFF (includes any ganged sublinks) - o Else sublink 1 remains at default state - Receiver samples CTL[0] - o If not Differentially Driven: - § Wait until 700us after PWROK assertion - § If AC is supported, sublink 0 sets LinkTrain[AC] and goes to AC Detect - § Else sublink 0: - Sets Link Control[LinkFail], [EOC], and [TXOff] - Goes to PHY OFF (includes any ganged sublinks) - § If unganging not supported, - Set GlblLinkTrain[InLnSt] (or LinkTrain[TxInLnSt] as appropriate) to 10b - Sublink 1 goes to Inactive - § Else sublink 1 remains at default state - o Else sublink 0 (and any ganged sublinks) remains at default state

-12.3.5.2 DC Detect Phase 2
+12.3.4.2 DC Detect Phase 2

-- LinkTrain[Ganged] defaults clear

-- If unganging is supported and CTL[1] is logical 0, sublink 1:

-- Receiver samples CAD[8]

-- § If logical 0:

-- Sets Link Control[Link Failure], [End Of Chain], and [TXOff]

-- Go to PHY OFF

-- § Else when receiver is ready:

-- Go through Gen1 Initialization in Section 12.2.1

-- Else Sublink 0 sets LinkTrain[Ganged]

-- Receiver samples CAD[0]

-- If logical 0, sublink 0 (and sublink 1 if link is ganged):

-- § Sets Link Control[Link Failure], [End Of Chain], and [TXOff]

-- § Goes to PHY OFF

-- When receiver is ready:

-- § Sublink 0 goes through Gen1 Initialization

-- § Sublink 1 (if link is ganged) goes to Inactive
+- LinkTrain[Ganged] and LinkControl[TXOff, EOC, LinkFail] defaults clear - If unganging is supported and CTL[1] at phase 1 was logical 0, sublink 1: - o Receiver samples CAD[8] - § If logical 0: - Sets Link Control[LinkFail], [EOC], and [TXOff] - Go to PHY OFF - § Else when receiver is ready: - Go through Gen1 Initialization in Section 12.2.1 - Else Sublink 0 sets LinkTrain[Ganged] - Receiver samples CAD[0] - o If logical 0, sublink 0 (and sublink 1 if link is ganged): - § Sets Link Control[LinkFail], [EOC], and [TXOff] - § Goes to PHY OFF - o When receiver is ready: - § Sublink 0 goes through Gen1 Initialization - § Sublink 1 (if link is ganged) goes to Inactive